AlfioEmanueleFresta/practical-xss/worksheet.rst

 information about the user collected from the vulnerable website.

 For example, you can use
-Javascript to send a requesto the Request Bin application, by writing in the Console:
+Javascript to send a request to the Request Bin application, by writing in the Console:

 .. code:: javascript